fronomenal/php_auth_flo/readme.md

 ### Setup
 - Have php be installed and shell executable
-- Make sure the sqlite and pdo_sqlite extensions are enabled in your php.ini files.
+- Make sure the sqlite and pdo_sqlite extensions are enabled in your php.ini file.

 ### Launch
 In the root directory perform the following: